 AT&T has one of the most developed 5G networks out right now, with millimeter-wave coverage alongside low-band coverage.
 Both networks are available to customers with phones capable of connecting to both networks.
-AT&T has been aggressively expanding its 5G network and now approximates coverage for 225 million people in more than 14,000 cities in towns.
-While 5G coverage is still spotty on AT&T, its footprint is growing quickly.
+AT&T has been aggressively expanding its 5G network and now approximates coverage for 250 million people, with mmWave expansion continuing to add capacity in high-traffic areas.

 When will my area get 5G?

-As far as 5G goes, AT&T is building two networks.
+As far as 5G goes, AT&T is building two networks with C-band coming in 2022.
 One network is a low-band sub-6 5G deployment at 850MHz.
 The majority of customers will see 5G on this network.
 The other network is called 5G+ and is a high-band mmWave network capable of very fast speeds but has a much more limited range.
 All current AT&T 5G phones support low-band 5G, with only a handful of high-end phones supporting the faster mmWave network.

-AT&T is planning to add much more capacity to its 5G network using mid-band spectrum won from FCC auctions.
-On February 24, AT&T spent $23.4 billion on 3.7GHz spectrum, which will add a lot of capacity to the network, similar to the way T-Mobile has been able to integrate Sprint's 2.5GHz spectrum into its network.
-This upgrade likely won't begin reaching customers until the latter half of 2021 and will likely take years to deploy fully.
-Still, C-band gives AT&T room to grow in a very congested and competitive market.
+AT&T plans to add more capacity to its 5G network using the mid-band spectrum won from FCC auctions.
+On February 24, AT&T spent $23.4 billion on a 3.7GHz spectrum, which will add a lot of capacity to the network, similar to how T-Mobile has been able to integrate Sprint's 2.5GHz spectrum into its network.
+C-band coverage will start to come online in 2022 and will continue to expand for a few years as needed.
+Still, C-band gives AT&T room to grow in a very crowded and competitive market.

 True 5G is now shown on AT&T's standard coverage maps which makes it easier than ever to see how far this coverage has made it.
-It does take a while for these maps to get updated, so check out the entire list for the most up-to-date locations.
+These maps take a while to get updated, so check out the entire list for the most up-to-date locations.

 Which cities are covered by AT&T's 5G network?

 AT&T's low-band nationwide 5G network is now worthy of appearing on its full coverage map.
 If you're looking for coverage, that's the best place to start.
-You can also keep up to date on 5G coverage on all carriers to know which network is best for 5G in your area.
+You can also keep updated on 5G coverage on all carriers to know which network is best for 5G in your area.

 For the most part, you'll be using the larger low-band 5G coverage for at least the next few years.
-If you have one of the phones that supports AT&T's mmWave 5G+ network, you can still get some great speeds in several U.S. cities.
+However, if you have one of the phones that supports AT&T's mmWave 5G+ network, you can still get some incredible speeds in several U.S. cities.

 These markets now have AT&T 5G+ coverage.